Prover Service

 Interacting with the Prover Service

-The prover service is designed to integrate tightly with the Typescript SDK, but you can also access it's API directly if you are familiar with gRPC and protobuf.
+The prover service is designed to integrate tightly with the Typescript SDK, but you can also access its API directly if you are familiar with gRPC and protobuf.

 Using the Typescript SDK